The weather varies greatly with the altitude and the region in Tibet.

-Contrary to common belief, weather in Lhasa and surrounding areas is pleasant most of the year.
+Contrary to common belief, the weather in Lhasa and surrounding areas is pleasant most of the year, as shown on the graph below.
 Summers are typically warm with some hot days and cool evenings.
 Spring and fall are not very cold with lots of sunny days.
 Even in winter temperature rarely goes below -5 °C /23 °F and the lowest temperature can be around -10 °C /14 °F.

 The best time to visit Lhasa is from April till the end of October.
 The weather in April and May won’t be hot, but there is a lower chance of rain.
 The temperature in June through September is warmer than in other months, but there is also a higher chance of rain and cloudy weather.

 If you are interested in photography, the winter months might work best for you.
 The weather is sunny and there are fewer people visiting.

 The weather in Shigatse is similar to the one of Lhasa, but winters are sometimes a little colder.
 Winter temperatures can range from -10°C/ 13°F to +5°C/ 40°F.

 Summers are very pleasant and warm, the sunshine is strong.
 Bring a pair of sunglasses and sunscreen.

 The elevation here is generally lower than in Lhasa, hovering a little over 2000 meters and the difference in temperatures is noticeable.
 Climate is a lot softer than in higher elevated areas.
 Mountains are green with plenty of grass, bushes, and even high trees.
 The scenery is very pleasant and relaxing.

 Summers can be very hot.
 There are many great trekking routes in the area, including the famous trek from Ganden to Samye, and one-day treks to Chimpu nunnery.
 Bring plenty of water, sunscreen, and sunglasses to the trek.